Now Reading

 How to balance the throat chakra

-Yoga poses such as Plow Pose, Shoulder Stand, and Fish Pose can also help balance the throat chakra.
+Yoga poses such as Plow Pose, Shoulder Stand, and Fish Pose can help balance the throat chakra.
 With time and practice, you can cultivate a healthy sense of self-expression and communication and experience greater authenticity and creativity.

 The Third Eye Chakra

-The element of light is associated with the third eye chakra, which represents insight, pure consciousness, clarity, and higher consciousness.
+Light is associated with the third eye chakra, which represents insight, pure consciousness, clarity, and higher consciousness.
 It governs our ability to see beyond the physical world and tap into our inner wisdom and intuition.

 Open third-eye chakra